The Ethics of Everyday Things

 Does good design mean designing for good?

 The first is the hand-waving problem.
-Designers talk about ethics with such aspirational generalities that we have no path to changing our behaviour in our everyday work (Mike Monteiro’s writing is an example of this).
-What use is ethics if I can’t use it to affect everyday decision-making?
+People talk about ethics in such a vague and aspirational ways that us practitioners have no path to changing the way we work.
+What use is design ethics if I can’t use it to affect my everyday decision-making?

 The second is the “save the world” problem.
-In this view, the only “good” problems to solve are those that have obviously good outcomes (improving health or education, reducing poverty or gender inequality, etc).
-But there just isn’t enough of this kind of work for the army of designers who need jobs.
-What use is ethics if you can’t access the work required to put it into practice?
+The only worthwhile problems are those that have obviously good outcomes, such as improving health or education, reducing poverty or gender inequality.
+But there just aren’t enough of these kind of jobs to go around.
+What use is ethics if I can’t access the work required to put it into practice?

-Designers are well familiar with using toolkits in their work (design patterns, usability heuristics, etc).
-These are clear, actionable (and flexible) tools that help guide decision-making on a day-to-day basis.
+Designers are well familiar with using toolkits (patterns, heuristics, and so on).
+These are clear, actionable and flexible tools that help inform decision-making as we do our work.
 Why can’t it be the same for ethics?

-I am the founder and principal consultant at Small Surfaces, an international design consultancy that works on social impact projects in developing countries.
-I work on projects that improve education, healthcare and access to financial services for low-income people across Africa, Asia and the Pacific.
+Gabriel is the founder and principal consultant at Small Surfaces, an international human-centred design consultancy focused on social impact projects in developing countries.
+Gabriel works on projects that seek to improve education, healthcare and access to financial services for low-income people across Africa, Asia and the Pacific.
 He also has a degree in Philosophy.